redeclipse/community/Iceflower/textures/textures-README.txt

 All .svg files are made myself (Iceflower) with Inkscape.
 (You can find the RE-style images of the Edit Icons too.)
-The .svg of some have done unnamed but these are NOT include (at the moment).
 The file structure are the same as in the RE main directory.
 (Not the Edit Icons)

+!IMPORTANT!: Please READ the WHOLE ReadMe (name-ReadMe.txt) of some vector data before you edit or open them.
+Because if there exist there are useful tips and hints.

 To edit and export you need: A Vector Programm like Inkscape (others are possible too) and GIMP and if you want them with a RE style you need the re-icon fu-script from unnamed.